jenswes/whisper.cpp/README.md

 Sorry for not being a coder, i did this with the help of ChatGPT 5, while having a nice Sunday afternoon :-)

-Jump to **“LM Studio backend & new options”** below for setup, CLI flags, build notes, and troubleshooting you can append to your README.
+Jump to **“LM Studio backend & new options”** below for setup, CLI flags, build notes, and troubleshooting.

 # whisper.cpp